tolauwae/phd-thesis/src/oop/oop.typ

 The microcontroller only needs to run a minimal stub to receive a handful of debugging instructions to instrument the runtime.

 @oop:fig:oop-definition shows the components involved in out-of-place debugging, the developer's local _client_ on the left, while the right side shows the remote _server_.
-#note[Despite their small size, we refer to the microcontrollers as the _server_, because they _serve_ the _requests_ for information from the local debugger .]
+#note[Despite their small size, we refer to the microcontrollers as the _server_, because they _serve_ the _requests_ for information from the local debugger.]
 The remote server is the device where the software is intended to run.
 In the case of the blinking light application, this would be the microcontroller that controls the LED.
 Uniquely in out-of-place debugging, the entire debugging session---consisting of the runtime and the program being debugged---lives on the client.

 #figure(
-  image("../placeholder.png", height: 30%),
+  image("figures/architecture.svg", width: 100%),
   caption: [Schematic showing the concept of out-of-place debugging with all the involved components.]
 )<oop:fig:oop-definition>